-As members of the Corps, Cadets are required to follow the guidelines established in the Cadet Guide, which contains the rules and regulations that govern the Corps.
+As members of the corps, cadets are required to follow the guidelines established in the Cadet Guide, which contains the rules and regulations that govern the corps.

-First year Cadets are assigned to one of two Cadet Battalions, assigned a room, fitted/issued uniforms and then the Cadet orientation/training period begins.

-During the orientation (Plebe) period, new Cadets are taught the rules and procedures that govern behavior and discipline within the Corps of Cadets.
-They learn how to wear the Cadet uniform, maintain their barracks, and march as a Cadet unit.
+First year cadets are assigned to one of two cadet battalions, assigned a room, fitted/issued uniforms and then the cadet orientation/training period begins.
+During the orientation (Plebe) period, new cadets are taught the rules and procedures that govern behavior and discipline within the Corps of Cadets.
+They learn how to wear the cadet uniform, maintain their barracks, and march as a cadet unit.
 They also learn the history of GMC and appropriate military customs and courtesies.
-The physical fitness of each Cadet is assessed, and a yearlong physical fitness program begins.
+The physical fitness of each cadet is assessed, and a yearlong physical fitness program begins.
 Cadets learn new skills, acquire new knowledge, and learn to view their responsibilities at GMC more in terms of "team" rather than "self."

 Considerable effort is spent letting all concerned know what is expected and what acceptable standards of behavior and performance are required of a cadet during this intensive training.
 Values such as "Duty, Honor, and Country" are emphasized.
-By the end of the orientation period, Cadet understanding of the importance of these virtues can be heard in voices that loudly proclaim, "Character Above All, Sir!" as they meet and greet GMC officers.
+By the end of the orientation period, cadet understanding of the importance of these virtues can be heard in voices that loudly proclaim, "Character Above All, Sir!" as they meet and greet GMC officers.

-The orientation period ends with formal testing and with an inspection of Cadets and their barracks room by the Commandant's Office.
-Completion of the Cadet orientation period is celebrated by everyone during a Corps of Cadets parade during Parents' Weekend (Fall 1 term) or during an end of the orientation period for each term subsequently.
-Parents and friends are encouraged to attend and participate in the pinning of their Cadet.
+The orientation period ends with formal testing and with an inspection of cadets and their barracks room by the Commandant's Office.
+Completion of the cadet orientation period is celebrated by everyone during a Corps of Cadets Pinning Ceremony (Quarter 1) or during an end of the orientation period for each term subsequently.
+Parents and friends are encouraged to attend and participate in the pinning of their cadet.